eddyvlad/auto-route53/README.md

 #### Note

-The "lambda:CreateFunction" is optional.
-It is only needed if you want this application to automatically create the Lambda function for you.

-But in order to create a Lambda function, you also need permission to assign role to the Lambda function.
-So you will need the following as well.
+The `lambda:CreateFunction` permission is only needed if you want this application to create the Lambda function for you.
+To create a function, you also need the following permissions to assign the execution role:

 ```json
 {